 The full history of the operations of the AFC is online on the Australian War Memorial website:

 This is a digitised edition of the print volume.

 if you are searching for records of the Australian Flying Corps, go to the National Archives of Australia website.
+Click on Explore the Collection, then RecordSearch.
 Type Australian Flying Corps in the Search box.
 This brings up records of the Corps.
 You can also click on NameSearch to find the service records of individuals enlisted in the Flying Corps.